 Pan-fried shrimp can be made in less than 10 mins and are amazingly delicious.
 This pan-fried shrimp recipe only requires butter, minced garlic, red pepper flakes (you can omit them), dried parsley, lemon juice, salt, pepper, and shrimp.

-The only secret is not to overcook the shrimp, or they become mushy.
-Pan-frying shrimp recipes are quick and easy for when you don’t have too much time for cooking.
+The only secret for succes is not to overcook shrimp, or they become mushy.
+Pan-frying shrimp recipes are quick and easy when you don’t have too much time for cooking.

 What Ingredients Do You Need?